ScrapHeads/FTC-Path-Planner/README.md

-# FTC Path Planner – Modular Version
+# FTC Path Planner

 This tool provides a browser-based interface for creating and managing robot paths on an FTC field image.
 It supports interactive editing, heading control, metadata, and exporting paths in multiple formats (JSON, CSV, Java).
+The app now supports multiple measurement units, robust import/export with metadata, and improved preset field image handling.

 ---

 ## GitHub Site
-This project is also hosted on GitHub Pages at the following link:
+This project is also hosted on GitHub Pages at:
 https://scrapheads.github.io/FTC-Path-Planner/

 ## Features

 ### Core

-* Upload a **field image** (any PNG/JPG).
+* Upload a field image (PNG/JPG) or select a preset field.
 * Define waypoints by clicking on the field.
-* Move, rotate, delete, and **lock** waypoints.
+* Move, rotate, delete, and lock waypoints.
 * Undo/redo with history tracking.
-* Waypoint table for numeric editing.
+* Waypoint table for numeric editing, including lock toggles with custom checkboxes.
 * Live preview of path and robot footprint.

 ### Heading

 * Each waypoint has a heading in **radians** internally.
-* Toggle **heading wrap mode**:
+* Toggle heading wrap mode:
   * **0 → 360°** (full circle)
   * **−180 → +180°** (half loop)
 * Toggle affects:
   * On-screen display
   * Exported degrees values
   * Stored radians (adjusted consistently)

-### Measurement Tools
+### Measurement Units

-* Measure distances on the field image.
-* Snap to whole-inch increments by default.
-* Hold **Shift** to snap to half-inch increments.
+* Supports **meters**, **inches**, and **centimeters** for all field and robot dimensions.
+* All calculations are standardized internally to **meters**.
+* Measurement unit is stored in exports and restored on import.
+* UI updates automatically when unit changes or is imported.

 ### Robot & Field Settings

-* Field size in inches (`fieldInches`, default 144).
+* Field size and robot dimensions can be set in the selected measurement unit.
-* Robot dimensions (`robotLenIn`, `robotWidIn`, default 18×18).
 * Robot footprint is shown at the current waypoint heading.

 ### Waypoint Locking